Sharpness-aware Quantization for Deep Neural Networks: Sharpness-Aware Quantization

-\subsection{Sharpness-aware quantization}
+\section{Sharpness-Aware Quantization}

-Let $\bb=\{b^1, b^2, \dots, b^L \} \in \mB$ be a bitwidth configuration where $b^l$ is the bitwidth for layer $l$ and $\mB$ is the bitwidth configuration space.
-As shown in Figure~\ref{fig:loss_landscape}, the low-precision models show a much sharper loss landscape compared with the full-precision models.
-In this case, a small perturbation on the weights may cause severe loss fluctuations, making the gradients unstable during training.
-As a result, the quantized models are more likely to get trapped in poor local minima, resulting in performance degradation.
-To smooth the loss landscape and improve the generalization performance, one may apply SAM to train the quantized models and formulate the optimization problem as follows:
+As shown in Figure~\ref{fig:loss_landscape}, the low-precision model shows a much sharper loss landscape compared with the full-precision one. \jing{Therefore}, small perturbations on the full-precision weights may incur large changes in the quantized weights, leading to severe loss oscillation.
+As a result, the gradients are unstable during training, which \jing{might mislead} weight update and the resulting quantized model \jing{might} converge to poor local minima.
+To overcome this, one may directly apply SAM to train the quantized models, which, however, \textit{can suffer from perturbation mismatch or diminishment problems due to the clipping and discretization operations in quantization (See Section~\ref{sec:saq_different_cases})}, resulting in suboptimal performance.

-where we apply the quantization function $Q_w(\bw+\beps, \bb)$ on the perturbed full-precision weights $\bw+\beps$ with the bitwidth configuration $\bb$.
-Nevertheless, due to the discretization process (\ie, rounding operation) in Eq.~(\ref{eq:discretizer}), the small perturbation $\beps$ introduced by SAM may not change the resulting discrete weights, \ie, $Q_w(\bw + \beps, \bb)=Q_w(\bw, \bb)$.
-To address this issue, instead of adding perturbation to the full-precision weights in Eq.~(\ref{eq:sam_objective_quantization_q}), we propose to introduce small perturbations on the quantized weights.
-Specifically, the objective function of \methodfullname (\methodshortname) is defined as

-Given $\bw$ and $\bb$, the inner optimization problem attempts to find a perturbation $\beps$ within a ball around the quantized weight $Q_w(\bw, \bb)$ with the radius $\rho$ to maximize the perturbed loss.
-In order to solve the inner optimization problem, following SAM~\cite{foret2021sharpnessaware}, we apply one-step gradient ascent as

-After solving the inner optimization problem, \methodshortname updates the full-precision weights $\bw$ based on the perturbed loss gradient $\nabla_{\bw} \mL_S(Q_w(\bw, \bb) + \hat{\beps})$ using some optimizers.
-By minimizing the perturbed loss, \methodshortname enforces the quantized models to find minima with both low loss value and low loss curvature and thus yields better generalization performance.